Registered Nurse Visa Sponsorship Jobs in California

 Which companies sponsor visas for registered nurses in California?

 Large health systems are the most active sponsors for registered nurses in California.
-Kaiser Permanente, Dignity Health, CommonSpirit Health, Sutter Health, and UCSF Health have established international nurse hiring programs and a history of filing H-1B and EB-3 petitions.
+Kaiser Permanente, Dignity Health, CommonSpirit Health, Sutter Health, and UCSF Health have established international nurse hiring programs and a history of filing H-1B visa and EB-3 petitions.
 Smaller community hospitals and staffing firms that place nurses into California facilities also sponsor, though their sponsorship processes and timelines vary.

 Which visa types are most common for registered nurse roles in California?

 The EB-3 employment-based green card is the most common long-term pathway for internationally trained registered nurses, typically paired with an H-1B or H-1A while the green card is processing.
 The H-1B applies when the RN role meets specialty occupation criteria.
-Some nurses also enter on TN status if they are Canadian or Mexican citizens, as nursing is a listed TN profession under USMCA.
+Some nurses also enter on TN visa status if they are Canadian or Mexican citizens, as nursing is a listed TN profession under USMCA.

 Which cities in California have the most registered nurse sponsorship jobs?